 (Not available on SB brains) The Simple Network Management Protocol (SNMP) is used to communicate with an SNMP-based enterprise management system, such as Computer Associates' Unicenter®, Hewlett-Packard's OpenView®, or IBM's Tivoli®, over Ethernet.
-These enterprise management systems can manage analog, digital, or serial devices through a SNAP PAC controller or I/O unit just as they manage computer equipment on the Ethernet network.
+These enterprise management systems can manage analog, digital, or serial devices through a SNAP PAC controller or SNAP PAC, SNAP Ultimate, or SNAP Ethernet I/O unit just as they manage computer equipment on the Ethernet network.